williamgilpin/howto/howto_github.md

 Note that running the above will cause an unhashed copy of your GitHub password to be stored locally.

-## error: unable to read askpass response from '/usr/libexec/openssh/gnome-ssh-askpass'
+## I receive the following "error: unable to read askpass response from '/usr/libexec/openssh/gnome-ssh-askpass'"

 Run the following command to fix this issue